gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 When an HDI container service instance is created by the SAP HANA Service Broker, for example, service instance `foo` with schema name `FOO`, the broker creates an HDI container named `FOO` (consisting of the run-time schema `FOO` , the HDI metadata and API schema `FOO#DI` , and the object owner `FOO#OO`) and, in addition, the following roles, which are assigned to the application user:

 - FOO::access_role
-  A global access role for the run-time schema.
+  A global access role that equips the application user with privileges on the run-time schema 'FOO'.
 This access role is assigned a set of default permissions for the run-time schema: SELECT, INSERT, UPDATE, DELETE, EXECUTE, CREATE TEMPORARY TABLE, and SELECT CDS METADATA on the run-time schema `FOO`.

 - FOO::external_privileges_role
   A role that grants the application user the privileges required to enable access to schemas and objects outside the HDI container, for example, the run-time container `BAR`.
+By default, external_privileges_role has no privileges assigned.
+If the application user requires access to external objects, a user with grant-option privileges on those external objects must first explicitly grant the required privileges to the external_privileges_role.
+Similarly, any explicitly assigned privileges must also be explicitly revoked.

 Note : The roles exist as long as the HDI container exists; they are not lost when the application binding user changes.
 New binding users are automatically assigned these roles by the broker.